janit/enterprise-headless-2019/index.md

 ### Who is using a headless CMS at scale?

 - What are they using it for?
 - To replace a web publishing platform?
+Intranet?
 - A mobile or web app that has some content?
 - Consolidating or using for individual projects?